blairanderson/serverlessconsultants/plugins/serverless-appsync-offline.md

   - serverless-webpack
   - serverless-appsync-offline
   - serverless-offline #serverless-offline needs to be last in the list

+custom:
+  appsync-emulator:
+    # when using serverless-webpack it (by default) outputs all the build assets to `<projectRoot>/.webpack/service`
+    # this will let appsync-offline know where to find those compiled files
+    buildPrefix: .webpack/service
 ```

 ## Notes

 The [AppSync Emulator](https://github.com/ConduitVC/aws-utils/tree/appsync/packages/appsync-emulator-serverless) does not support CloudFormation syntax (e.g. `tableName: { Ref: UsersTable }`) in `dataSources`.